-People can be the same or different, but the likelihoods are higher when the people who yield the data are as similar as possible in two senses: they belong to fewer types, and those of the same type are balanced between intervention and control.\footnote{Andrew Gelman and Keith O-Rourke discuss the importance of ``similarity'' in statistical evidence: ``Awareness of commonness can lead to an increase in evidence regarding the target; disregarding commonness wastes evidence; and mistaken acceptance of commonness destroys otherwise available evidence.
-It is the tension between these last two processes that drives many of the theoretical and practical controversies within statistics'' \citep*{gelman2017}.} The people who yield the data are most similar in the third row: they belong to the fewest number of types (only two), and those of the same type are balanced between intervention and control.
+Likelihoods are higher when the patients who generate the data are as similar as possible in two senses: they belong to fewer types, and they have a counterpart of the same type in the opposite arm such that those of the same type are balanced between intervention and control.
+The patients who generate the data are most similar in the third row: they belong to the fewest number of types (only two), and those of the same type are balanced between intervention and control.
 Comparison of the first and third rows illustrates how having fewer types can increase the likelihood.
-In the first row, there two ways to randomize one of two always takers into intervention ($2 \text{ choose } 1=2$), two ways to randomize one of two compliers into intervention ($2 \text{ choose } 1=2$), and two ways to randomize one of two defiers into intervention ($2 \text{ choose } 1=2$), so there are eight assignments that yield the data ($2 \times 2 \times 2=8$).
-In the third row, there are six ways to randomize two of four compliers into intervention ($4 \text{ choose } 2=6$) and two ways to randomize one of two defiers into intervention ($2 \text{ choose } 1=2$), so there are 12 assignments that yield the data ($6 \times 2=12$).
-All assignments that yield the data in the first row also yield the data in the third row, which has fewer types.
-In the third row, having four compliers makes it possible for four additional assignments---assignments in which the first two people are in the same arm---to yield the data.
-Joint distributions of potential outcomes other than the ones in Figure \ref{fig:six} can yield the data, but by exhaustive grid search, you determine that the global maximizer of the likelihood is the one depicted in the third row, which only includes two types.
+In the first row, there are two ways to randomize one of two always takers into intervention ($2 \text{ choose } 1=2$), two ways to randomize one of two compliers into intervention ($2 \text{ choose } 1=2$), and two ways to randomize one of two never takers into intervention ($2 \text{ choose } 1=2$), so there are eight assignments that generate the data ($2 \times 2 \times 2=8$).
+In the third row, there are six ways to randomize two of four compliers into intervention ($4 \text{ choose } 2=6$) and two ways to randomize one of two defiers into intervention ($2 \text{ choose } 1=2$), so there are 12 assignments that generate the data ($6 \times 2=12$).
+Joint distributions of potential outcomes other than those in Figure \ref{fig:six} can generate the data; the true joint distribution of potential outcomes need not preserve the estimated marginal distributions.
+For example, the likelihood that the true average effect is zero and your sample contains only always and never takers is $9/20=45\%$.
+However, by exhaustive grid search, you determine that the global maximizer of the likelihood is the one depicted in the third row, which contains four compliers and two defiers.